 With The Home Depot, Lowe’s and True Value home improvement stores in such close proximity to residences, it is easier than ever to tackle do-it-yourself (DIY) projects.
 But, should you?
 Here are three reasons not to take on work around the house.

 Work and Plenty of It

 1. Do you want to beautify your home for yourself or because you are seeking to put your house on the market?
 Either way, you can tackle a few plumbing jobs with little to no expertise on your part.
 Projects that you can easily be tasked with are replacing a shower head or toilet.
-Much larger projects may require the kill and know-how from professionals, so it’s best to leave kitchen renovations and bathtub installations to the experts.
+Much larger projects may require the skill and know-how from professionals, so it’s best to leave kitchen renovations and bathtub installations to the experts.
 Why is this the better option for me?
-The simplest mess-up can be quite costly and tap into your pockets later on.
+The simplest mess up can be quite costly and tap into your pockets later on.

 According to the New York State Department of Environmental Conservation, “A qualified professional will perform tree work properly and safely, but an unqualified person may further damage the tree, and more importantly may not be insured, leaving the liability burden to the client.”
 What more proof do you need?

 Some projects can be fun, very cost-effective and safe; while others can only put you in harm’s way.
 Although it may be tempting to tackle that DIY project, your best bet is to hire a professional when you are unsure if you should move forward.